FlyingSquid/scripts/README.md

 # scripts

-Utility scripts for setting up and working with ATS on remote servers
+Utility scripts for setting up, benchmarking, and working with ATS on remote servers